-3.0 Admission - Retention - Licensing
+Chapter 3: Admission - Retention - Licensing

-3.1 Admission to the ACE Program
+3.1 Admission to ACE Teaching Fellows

-The process of recruitment and selection of ACE candidates occurs over 9-months, beginning each fall and concluding at the end of April.
-The incoming Teaching Fellows' cohort begins coursework the first week of June.
+The formal process of recruitment, selection, and placement of ACE Teaching Fellows candidates occurs over 12 months, beginning each spring and concluding at the end of March of the following year.
+Note, informal recruitment begins prior to a candidate's eligible candidacy.
+The incoming Teaching Fellows cohort begins coursework the first week of June.